Holiday Charity and Volunteering with Kids in New York City

 This community church has many year-round volunteering opportunities such as tutoring, meal delivery and hospital visits.
 Around the holidays, volunteers are needed for special activities like delivering gifts and serving meals to the homeless on Thanksgiving and Christmas.
 One way to involve your children is to seek their help in collecting, wrapping and distributing presents to those in need.

-Formerly known as Children for Children, this global service organization provides volunteering opportunities specifically for young people.
-They have lots of projects sorted by interest and age, and there are even some options suitable for children under 5. generationOn's goal is to inspire children to make their mark on the world, and the holidays are a perfect time to start!
+Formerly known as Children for Children, this global service organization gives young people the tools they need to start their own volunteering initiatives.
+The website was recently completely overhauled and users are now required to sign in to see potential projects to spearhead or join. generationOn's goal is to inspire children to make their mark on the world, and the holidays are a perfect time to start!
+Best for tweens and up.

 Operation Santa Claus